ing-bank/baker/docs/sections/tutorial.md

 interactions.
 In other words, we need to provide implementations for the interactions.

 Since this is a tutorial, we'll just create some dummy implementations.
-In a real solution, this is the part where you would implement your API calls to the other systems.
+In a real solution, this is the part where you would implement your actual logic.

 !!! tip
-    These examples use a `Impl` suffix for our implementations.
+    In these examples we use a `Impl` suffix for the implementation classes.
 In your real solution you might want to use a more meaningful name.

 ### Check stock implementation